About domains

 Working with classic domains

-IMPORTANT: This feature is only available to customers who created an account on or before September 16, 2025.
+IMPORTANT: This feature is only available to customers who created an account before September 16, 2025.

-Classic domains are created within, and therefore associated with, a specific service and service version.
+Domains managed within a Fastly service's configuration settings are called classic domains.
+They're created within, and therefore associated with, a specific service and service version.
 To make any changes to the relationship between domain and service, you must create a new version of the service.

 When creating classic domains, we set a limit on the number of domains you can create per service by default based on your account type and any packaged offering you've purchased.
 Once you reach that limit, error messages may appear that look something like this: